kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-and-secure-service-oauth2.md

 This tutorial shows how to expose and secure services or Functions using API Gateway Controller.
 The controller reacts to an instance of the API Rule custom resource (CR) and creates an Istio Virtual Service and [Oathkeeper Access Rules](https://www.ory.sh/docs/oathkeeper/api-access-rules) according to the details specified in the CR.
 To interact with the secured services, the tutorial uses an OAuth2 client registered through the Hydra Maester controller.

-It may be a follow-up to the [Use a custom domain to expose a service](./apix-01-own-domain.md) tutorial.
+The tutorial may be a follow-up to the [Use a custom domain to expose a service](./apix-01-own-domain.md) tutorial.

 ## Prerequisites